ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 ## Private network endpoint billing plan
 {: #shared_pricing-private-network-endpoints}

-Private network endpoint usage incurs charges as part of the On-demand or Reserved virtual data center plan.
+Private network endpoint usage incurs charges as part of the on-demand or reserved virtual data center plan.
 On the **VMware Solutions Shared** order page, select the **About** tab to view the pricing plan details.

 | Metric                                   | Frequency   | Description |
 |:-----------------------------------------|:------------|:------------|